INDY-5-Team/Path_Finder/docs/index.md

 ## QR Code Checkpoints

--QR code checkpoints are used for path finder when lost or need direction -On same lengths as mall maps
+-QR code checkpoints are used for path finder when the user is unsure of their current location -QR codes can be placed around the building in key areas and allow users to orient themselves on the map

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact